-Missions in Laos was established to assist you with planning a trip to Laos because of your connection to someone who is MIA (missing-in-action), to maintain awareness of MIA U.S. service members recovery efforts, and to offer humanitarian aid to villages in Laos.
+- assist you with planning a trip to Laos because of your connection to someone who is MIA missing-in-action.
 You may have a desire to travel to Laos because of a connection to the Vietnam War and specifically “The Secret War in Laos” by your relationship to a loved one who served and was or is still MIA, Maybe you are a veteran who served in this war and has an interest in returning to Laos.

 “Lt.
 Col. Carter Luna, 3-10-69” inscribed on it.

 In furtherance of her present day research Susan became acquainted with Chris Corbett, owner/operator of Lao Adv Tours in Luang Prabang, Laos.
-In March 2023 she hired Chris as her driver/guide during her third trip to Laos.
+In March 2023 and 2024 she hired Chris as her guide during her trips to Laos.
+With Chris’ knowledge of the Savannakhet Province they were able to find the last known position of Colonel Carter Luna when he became missing-in-action in Laos on 10 MAR 69.

-an excavated crash site of a U.S.A.F. plane
+an excavated crash site of a USAF plane

-While traveling through a remote area of the Savannakhet Province along with a translator, Chris and Susan also visited two crash sites.
+While traveling through a remote area of the Savannakhet Province along with a guide/translator Chris and Susan also visited two crash sites.
 These sites had been excavated and the remains of two USAF pilots were later identified and ultimately repatriated to the U.S.

-For details about “Mission: Tours” please click here.
+For details about “Mission: Tours”

 _______________________________________________________________________